CU College of Humanities, Arts & Sciences

 - Professional development, when students identify career goals and develop the intellectual, interpersonal, and technical skills for obtaining employment or moving on to graduate school.

 Bachelor’s Degree in Ministerial Services

-Ministers receive character building, personal transformation, and life-changing consciousness skills–without the dogma and pontification.
+Ministers receive character building, personal transformation, and life-changing consciousness skills.

-This is a non-sectarian and pan-denominational education, affirming all the pathways to God while focusing on the Christian worldview.
+This program is non-sectarian, pan-denominational and affirming all the pathways to God while focusing on the Christian worldview.

-The Ministerial Degree includes120 credits of classes over a three-year course of study and offers the following degrees:
+The Ministerial Degree includes 120 credits of classes over a three-year course of study and offers the following degrees: